restraint-harness/restraint/docs/using.rst

 extend it using extendtesttime.sh on the system.

 You can spawn a second instance of restraintd server using the client command below.
-It will generate an instance with a different port than the static port used by beaker.
+It will generate an instance with a different port than the port used by beaker.

 .. code-block:: console